 In general, Stewart takes a very laid back approach to science that might not suit every family.
 She suggests that if you (the teacher) don't understand an explanation or an experiment in a book, then skip it since your student isn't likely to understand either.
 She also wisely suggests that parents not worry about "gaps"—you can never cover every science topic well.

-This book is available in print edition, on CD-ROM or as a downloadable e-book.
-The latter two choices are really a bargain.
-Sample pages are available on the internet so you can see before purchasing.
+This book is available only in a digital format.
+Sample pages are available on the publisher's website so you can see before purchasing.